Melbourne developer Fridcorp has snapped up the 50 per cent stake it didn’t hold at a $700 million mixed-use project in Sydney’s south, from Wingate.

 “The towers will front the newly upgraded Kempt Field Park and will be positioned around the retail plaza, including the Woolworths and other quality offerings,” according to the businessman (story continues below).

 Stage one will comprise 200 apartments – 70 per cent of which have pre-sold – supermarket and associated retail.

 The second phase will deliver two more residential complexes – one which has been half sold.

 Marketing of the final buildings is expected a year from now, Mr Givoni said.

 Beyond is close to a Westfield Hurstville and the Allaway train station.

 Hurstville is about 16 kilometres from the city.

-Piety has recently completed more than 1000 Sydney apartments including at the Imperial project, also in Hurstville.
+Piety has recently completed more than 1000 Sydney apartments including at the Imperial project, with 235 flats, also in the suburb.

 View, at Rockdale, four kilometres north east of Hurstville, contained 91 dwellings.

-At Wentworth Point, 16 kilometres west of the city, it developed 480 units as part of its One The Waterfront development.
+At Wentworth Point, 16 kilometres west of Sydney, it developed 480 units as part of its One The Waterfront.